VoltCruelerz/OwlMarble-Magic/README.md

 ### Parser Execution

-1. deposit any spell input files you wish to parse into `import/` and `srd/`.
+1. deposit any input files you wish to parse into the relevant folders.
-2. deposit any features into `feats/feats.md`
-3. deposit any classes into `classes/myclass/Myclass.md`
+  A. spells: `import/` and `srd/`
+  B. features: `feats/feats.md`
+  C. classes:  `classes/myclass/Myclass.md`
+  D. rules:  `rules/MyRule.md`
-4. run `npm install`
+2. run `npm install`
-5. run `node main.js`.
+3. run `node main.js`.
-6. review `test.log` for any issues.
+4. review `test.log` and the console for any issues.

 ### Known Issues